girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 - Presentation can also be submitted along with audio [Optional]
 - Accepted via Google drive

-Note: For video and audio files, only link should be added to the repository with details of the video/audio.
+📌Note: For video and audio files, only link should be added to the repository with details of the video/audio.

 ✔ Participants are requested to give regular updates regarding their progress to the mentors.